 With the HomeDNA Advanced Ancestry Test, you’ll also receive maps of your maternal and paternal ancestors’ migrations, like the map shown below.

-The HomeDNA Food and Pet Sensitivity Test provides you with information about your genetic predisposition to sensitivity for gluten, lactose, cow milk protein, eggs, peanuts, other foods, pet dander, and histamine.
-The test results include information about the genes that were analyzed in order to reach these conclusions.
+The HomeDNA Food and Pet Sensitivity Test provides information about your genetic predisposition to eight key food areas.
+The results include information about the genes that were analyzed to reach these conclusions.

-The HomeDNA Healthy Weight report provides you with information about genes related to weight loss, food, nutrients, and exercise.
-The test tells you how you compare with the rest of the population in these categories.
-The results also include lists of analyzed genes.
-Based on your genetic makeup, you’ll receive personalized recommendations regarding nutrition and exercise, as well as specific diet and exercise plans.
+The HomeDNA Healthy Weight report provides information about genes related to weight loss, food, nutrients, and exercise.
+The test tells you how you compare with the rest of the population.
+It also includes lists of analyzed genes.
+In addition, you’ll receive personalized recommendations regarding nutrition and exercise, as well as specific diet and exercise plans.

 The HomeDNA Skincare Test provides you with a skin score on a scale from non-ideal to optimal for each of the seven major skin traits, as in the sample report below.
-You’ll receive information about the genes that were analyzed, what your score means, how you can reduce your risk with skin creams or serums, proper nutrition, and professional skin treatments.
+In addition, you’ll receive information about the genes that were analyzed, what your score means, how you can reduce your risk with skin creams or serums, proper nutrition, and professional skin treatments.

 Review of HomeDNA Privacy

-HomeDNA states that it may share all of your information with their parent company, any subsidiary, or any affiliates, including for marketing purposes.
+HomeDNA states that it may share all of your information with its parent company, subsidiary, or affiliates, including marketing.

 Regarding data security, HomeDNA states that “Although DDC attempts to protect the personal information in its possession, no security system is perfect, and DDC cannot promise that your personal information will remain absolutely secure in all circumstances.”

-For HomeDNA paternity testing, your results are confidential.
-You will receive an email when the results are ready – you will then be able to log in to your securely encrypted online account to view them.
+For paternity testing, your results are confidential.
+You will receive an email with a login to your securely encrypted online account to view them when ready.

 HomeDNA offers a special paternity test for New York residents.
 The New York State Department of Health requires all paternity tests to provide court-admissible results.
-This legal test must be ordered by a doctor and all testing is performed in an on-site lab.
+A doctor must order this one, and all testing is performed in an on-site lab.

 HomeDNA in the News

-While HomeDNA’s parent company DDC has an A+ rating by the Better Business Bureau, they have a customer rating of 1.7 out of 5 on this site and 48 customer complaints.
-DDC was rated an average of 3.9 out of 5 by nearly 500 reviewers on Trustpilot and 3.1 out of 5 by nearly 200 reviewers on Google reviews.
+While HomeDNA’s parent company DDC has an A+ rating by the Better Business Bureau, it has a customer rating of 1.7 out of 5 on this site and 48 customer complaints.

-Even among other whole genome sequencing companies, Nebula genomics stands out for its advanced privacy protection.
-Customers love Nebula Genomics: the company received an average rating of 4.7 out of 5 stars based on 200 reviews on Trustpilot.
+Nebula Genomics stands out for its advanced privacy protection, even among other whole-genome sequencing companies.
+Customers love Nebula Genomics: the company received an average rating of 4.3 out of 5 stars based on over 600 reviews on Trustpilot.

 To access Nebula’s expanded DNA report, just upload raw DNA data from 23andMe or Ancestry and get access to free DNA analysis!
 Nebula Genomics uses a statistical technique called imputation to fill in gaps in regular DNA tests.
 Based on this expanded data, you’ll be able to access a report on hundreds of genetic traits.

-When you purchase Nebula’s whole genome sequencing, you’ll also get access to the weekly updated Nebula Library and our genome exploration tools to search for specific genes or variants in your genome.
+When you purchase Nebula’s whole genome sequencing, you’ll also get access to the regularly updated Nebula Library and our genome exploration tools to search for specific genes or variants in your genome.

-When you explore your genome with Nebula Genomics, you maintain ownership of your own genetic data.
-You’ll be given full data access to over 100 gigabytes of your personal genetic data.
-Nebula also connects you, the data owner, directly with potential third-party data buyers so that if you choose to share your genetic data you can receive compensation for it.
-The bottom line is that Nebula is committed to your privacy.
+When you explore your genome with Nebula Genomics, you maintain ownership of your genetic data.
+You’ll be given full access to over 100 gigabytes of your personal genetic data.
+Nebula also connects you, the data owner, directly with potential third-party data buyers so that if you choose to share your genetic data, you can receive compensation for it.
+Bottom line, Nebula is committed to your privacy.

 Here’s how Nebula Genomics compares to 23andMe, Ancestry, and HomeDNA.